reactioncommerce/reaction-component-library/README.md

 ## Writing and Running Tests

-Every component and helper in this style guide must have a corresponding file containing component tests.
+Every component and utility function in this style guide must have a corresponding file containing component tests.
 All tests are written using, and run by, the [Jest](https://facebook.github.io/jest/) test framework, which is based on the Jasmine framework.
 If you haven't used Jest, you should read their documentation to get familiar.

 ### Writing Tests